oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * kube-system
 * What mechanism allows eBPF programs to be safely executed within the Linux kernel?
   * They run in a secure, sandboxed environment after being verified by the kernel.
+---
+* What is a primary limitation of standard Kubernetes Network Policies (KNP) compared to Cilium Network Policies (CNP)?
+  * KNP lacks support for application-layer (Layer 7) controls.
+* After removing the 'service.cilium.io/shared' annotation from a global service 'rebel-base' in Cluster 1, what is the expected behavior when accessing 'rebel-base' from any cluster?
+  * Replies from both clusters' pods will be seen again.
+  * Removing 'shared: "false"' re-enables sharing, allowing responses from both clusters.
+* Which IPAM mode in Cilium is the default and supports direct routing?
+  * Cluster Scope is the default IPAM mode in Cilium and supports direct routing.
+* In Cilium network policies, which selector type should be used to apply rules based on labels assigned to Kubernetes nodes rather than to endpoints?
+  * NodeSelector
+* What happens when you add the first IP Pool to a Cilium cluster with LB IPAM enabled?
+  * The LB IPAM controller becomes active and begins managing IP allocations from the added pool.
+* Which command is used to run all available connectivity tests using the Cilium CLI?
+  * cilium connectivity test
+* How can you prevent local service backends from being shared with other clusters in a Cilium Cluster Mesh setup?
+  * Set 'service.cilium.io/shared: "false"' on the service.
+* Which step is necessary to enable mutual TLS (mTLS) across clusters when running Hubble Relay with Cilium's Cluster Mesh?
+  * Share the certificate authority (CA) between the clusters.
+* Which of the following is a limitation of Cilium Deny policies?
+  * Do not support policy enforcement at Layer 7
+* Which eBPF datapath mode is currently supported and tested for adding external workloads in Cilium?
+  * vxlan
+* What is a primary scalability limitation of traditional IP-based security enforcement architectures in Kubernetes container management systems?
+  * They necessitate managing a large number of IP addresses and updating security rules across all nodes as pods are added or removed.
+* Which command is used to access the Hubble CLI after configuring it with the Cilium CLI?
+  * cilium hubble port-forward
+* You notice that new workloads in your Kubernetes cluster are experiencing delays in scheduling and suspect it's related to Cilium.
+Which component's unavailability might be causing this issue?
+  * The Cilium Operator handles IP address management and its unavailability can delay scheduling of new workloads.
+* Which method in Cilium Layer 3 policies should be used when you need to define access to external services without controlling their IPs?
+  * Services based policies leverage Kubernetes service concepts to manage backend IPs automatically, avoiding the need to control IPs.
+* What is the primary purpose of CNI chaining in Kubernetes networking?
+  * To connect together multiple CNI plugins to perform different tasks during pod creation.
+* You have deployed Cilium in your Kubernetes cluster and want to ensure that any changes to network policies can be tested without affecting live traffic.
+Which Cilium feature should you utilize?
+  * Policy Simulation & Audit
+* Which of the following entities in Cilium's Layer 3 policies represents the collection of all endpoints outside of the cluster?
+  * The 'world' entity encompasses all endpoints outside of the local cluster.
+* What is the default maximum number of clusters that can be connected using Cilium's Cluster Mesh?
+  * 255
+* After deploying a new network security policy, you want to ensure that it is applied consistently across all nodes in your Kubernetes cluster.
+Which Cilium component ensures the consistent enforcement of this policy throughout the cluster?
+  * The Cilium Daemon runs on each node and is responsible for enforcing network security policies consistently across the entire cluster.
+* How can port ranges be specified in a Cilium Layer 4 policy?
+  * By setting the endPort field alongside the port field in the PortProtocol structure
+* At which point in the networking stack does the Traffic Control Ingress hook operate in Cilium?
+  * After the networking stack has performed initial processing but before the L3 layer.
+* What is the primary advantage of implementing network encryption at the CNI level in Kubernetes, as chosen by Constellation?
+  * It simplifies the configuration of LoadBalancer and NodePort services.
+* What happens when a Layer 7 rule in Cilium is violated by a network request?
+  * An application protocol specific access denied message is sent back.
+  * Violation results in a protocol-specific access denied message like HTTP 403.
+* What design aspect of eBPF allows it to scale efficiently in modern Kubernetes environments compared to iptables?
+  * Utilization of hash tables

 # Architecture <div id='id10' />